1,000+ Opportunities

 Energy Efficiency Community Block Grant (SFN 62569) Energy Saving Analysis (SFN 59261) Section 106 Clearance (SFN 52654) When required this form with supporting attachments can be emailed to: shsculturalreview@nd. gov for review.
 Davis Bacon Energy Project Contractor Input (SFN 62570) Energy Reimbursement Request (SFN 59519)

-Based on current listing details, eligibility includes: Smaller cities and counties in North Dakota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Smaller cities and counties in North Dakota.
+Confirm the full requirements in the official notice before applying.